jalsol/cs161-minesweeper/README.md

 - `make -C build`
 - The executable `mongusweeper` will appear.

+## Prebuilt executables

+Executables inside `release` should be moved to the root of the repo before running.

 ## Features

 - "Creative and enjoyable" meme theme (including looks and sounds!)